Equal Opportunity & Title IX

 Failure to Accommodate Students with Disabilities: UM System Collected Rules and Regulations (CRRs) 600.010 (link) prohibits discrimination against students with disabilities and ensures these students receive educational accommodations as issued by Student Disability Services (link).
 If you believe an employee of the university has failed to accommodate your disability, visit Making a Report (link).

-Mandated Reporting: Nearly all UMKC employees, including your course instructors, advisors, and other support staff, are required to report all information related to any known or suspected discrimination, harassment, or sexual misconduct to the Office of Affirmative Action and cannot offer confidentiality.
+Mandated Reporting: Nearly all UMKC employees, including your course instructors, advisors, and other support staff, are required to report all information related to any known or suspected discrimination, harassment, or sexual misconduct to the Office of Equity & Title IX and cannot offer confidentiality.
 However, students may seek confidential support from RISE: Resources, Intervention, Support, & Education (link), Counseling Services (link), and Student Health & Wellness (link).
 Employees of these offices are exempt from mandated reporting so long as the disclosure of prohibited conduct occurs in a confidential communication while they are acting as support advocates, professional counselors, or medical personnel.
 An exemption does not extend to these employees when the disclosure is made in non-confidential setting.
 If you have a question about confidentiality when making a disclosure to RISE, Counseling Services, or Student Health & Wellness, you should first ask whether the exemption applies.